phonkee/quickapi-rs/README.md

 A lot of features are working, but there need to be some polishing and testing.
 List and Detail views are implemented, but Create, Update and Delete views are not yet implemented.

+- [ ] Paginator not filter, but separate field in views that it supports

 # Author

 Peter Vrba <phonkee@phonkee.eu>